Scotland's World Cup hopes took another blow on Thursday evening as Ecuador beat Germany 2-1.

 In Group G, realistically Egypt beating Iran is Scotland's best chance of finishing above another side, with Belgium likely to beat New Zealand.

-In Group H, Cape Verde will qualify with a draw, however if Uruguay lose to Spain, they will finish on two points.
+In Group H, Cape Verde will qualify with a draw, however if Uruguay lose to Spain, they will finish on two points and be eliminated.

 In Group I, Senegal will finish above Scotland with a win over Iraq.